Mythical-Github/UnrealAutoMod/docs/to_do_list.md

 - [ ] more error handling and print outs
 - [ ] clean up hook states and add any missing states
 - [ ] non engine iostore
+- [ ] generate uproject from win 64 exe

 ## Documentation: